-Dr. Stephen Skippon, Counsellor at Lemons to Lemonade
+Dr. Stephen Skippon, Psychotherapist at Lemons to Lemonade

-I'm a Counsellor at Lemons to Lemonade, an independent counselling, coaching, and clinical psychology practice based at Broughton Retail Park, readily accessible from Chester and North Wales, and run by partners Dr. Rachel Skippon, Consultant Clinical Psychologist, and myself Dr. Stephen Skippon, Clinical Counsellor.
+I'm a Psychotherapist at Lemons to Lemonade, an independent psychological therapy and coaching practice based at Broughton Retail Park, readily accessible from Chester and North Wales, and run by partners Dr. Rachel Skippon, Consultant Clinical Psychologist, and myself Dr. Stephen Skippon.

 Difficulties I can help with:

-I offer counselling and psychological therapy to help people deal with a wide range of emotional difficulties including depression, anxiety, generalised anxiety disorder, panic, panic disorder, stress, low self-esteem, low self-worth, relationship difficulties, problems at work, bereavement, and other forms of loss.
+I offer psychological therapy and counselling to help people deal with a wide range of emotional difficulties including depression, anxiety, generalised anxiety disorder, panic, panic disorder, stress, low self-esteem, low self-worth, sleep difficulties, relationship difficulties, problems at work, bereavement, and other forms of loss.

 Approachable and professional

 At Lemons to Lemonade we’re approachable and professional.
-Contacting a counsellor or a psychologist can feel daunting – most of us have never done it before and we don’t know what to expect or whether it’s for us.
+Contacting a therapist can feel daunting – most of us have never done it before and we don’t know what to expect or whether it’s for us.
 You’ll find me friendly, warm, ready to listen, never judgemental, and here to do my best to help you.
 I know also that our clients need to be assured of a professional service that’s confidential, ethical, draws on up-to-date psychological knowledge, and uses effective, evidence-based therapies.